beerose/blog/content/posts/type-inferenve/post.md

 Nevertheless, it would be a pity if I blew my chance telling you my take on its most compelling aspects.

 One of them is its completeness.
 Meaning it won't go easy on you if you'd try to bypass it.
 You can't tell it: _shut up, I really want to do this typecast_.
 It would yell, break your program at the compile-time, and make you want to stay away from it.
-But what it doesn't kill it makes it stronger.
+But what doesn’t kill you makes you stronger.
 You can gain confidence — if your program finally compiles, it probably works.
 (It's what I was saying to myself back when I was coding in Haskell).
 It not only allows you to catch errors earlier but often prevents them.

-Another great feature is being able to infer the type of expression without explicit declarations.
+Another great feature is the ability to infer the type of expression without explicit declarations.
 That's pretty much what's this article is going to be about.
 I'll do some overview of how type inference works for Hindley Milner type systems.
 Some of the examples are going to be in Haskell, but they are straightforward enough that no prior knowledge of Haskell is required.
-I aim to explain how type inference algorithm for Hindley-Milner based type systems work under the hood without diving into in-depth details and formal definitions.
+I aim to explain how the type inference algorithm for Hindley-Milner based type systems works under the hood without diving into in-depth details and formal definitions.

 ## A word on functions

-Some examples in the article are in Haskell, so here comes a wrapping up about Haskell's functions.
+As I said, some examples in the article are in Haskell, so here comes a wrapping up about Haskell's functions.

-In Haskell functions are first-class citizens, meaning that they don't thumb their noses at the other data types.
+In Haskell, functions are first-class citizens, meaning that they don't thumb their noses at the other data types.
 There's nothing special about them.
-We treat them just as we treat variables.
+We treat them just as we treat other data types.

 All functions in Haskell take one argument.
-So if you have a function that takes more than one argument, it's a curried function then — it takes one argument at the time.
-Look at the possibly most common example one could get:
+More specifically — they take one argument _at the time_.
+Let's take a look at the possibly most common example one could get:

 ```hs
 add :: Integer -> Integer -> Integer